jeniglar/MyReadMeGenerator/MyReadMe.md

 ## Installation
-The user will need to have npm installed.
+The user will need to install NPM prior to running the application.

 ## Usage
-The user will run this application using node in their terminal.
+User will run this application via their terminal.

 ## License